 International Travel Policy

-In September 2012, Georgetown adopted a new international travel policy that is intended to address the risks of international travel in a comprehensive and consistent manner and make members of the University community aware of resources available to them while undertaking international travel.
+CSJ fully complies with Georgetown University’s International Travel Policy for all members of the university community.
+In 2012, Georgetown adopted an international travel policy that is intended to address the risks of international travel in a comprehensive and consistent manner and make members of the University community aware of resources available to them while traveling abroad.
 This policy applies to University-related international travel by students and faculty and staff accompanying students.
-CSJ fully complies with this policy.
-More information about the International Travel Policy at Georgetown can be read here.
+Read more information about the International Travel Policy at Georgetown.

-Questions about CSJ’s compliance with this policy can be directed to CSJ’s Assistant Director, Social Justice Curriculum and Pedagogy, Amanda Munroe.
+Questions about CSJ’s compliance with this policy can be directed to CSJ’s Assistant Director, Immersion Programs, Kyra Hanlon.

 Letters of Recommendation